 For parents/designees bringing their child to school, upon arrival, please accompany the child directly to Reception (Building 3).
-The receptionist will contact School Administration and your child will then be accompanied to his/her classroom.
+You may park in "Otter Lot" directly across the road from Reception.
+The receptionist will contact School Administration and your child will be accompanied to their classroom.